Lsfr271/dxlib/updates/UPDATELOG.md

 ## **File structure changes**

-- Before, there was a `src/` folder in `include/`, now its in its seperate directory `examples/` In the `examples/` directory you can find dxlibusage.cpp, it demonstrates how to use some dxlib namespaces.
+- Before, there was a `src/` folder in `include/`, now its in its seperate directory `examples/` In the `examples/` directory you can find `dxlibusage.cpp`, it demonstrates how to use some dxlib namespaces.

 - **2025/08/06**